 Name (of intern): Date of Observation:

 Class and Time Period:

-Pre-observation: attach your lesson plan answer the following What is the focus of today's lesson (include what a and why)?
+Pre-observation: • attach your lesson plan • answer the following and why)?

-What do you want your mentor/supervisor to obse erve?
+What do you want your mentor/supervisor to obs erve?

-Post-observation: It can be useful to write a live transcript of the lesson observe of what the intern does and says; frequently recording the tir interactions/participation.
-The transcript will provide evidence answer the following questions and to debrief with the intern.
-What were the challenges for the intern in this lesson and ho me throughout the lesson; and student ce of competencies and can be used to n.
+Post-observation: It can be useful to write a live transcript of the lesson observed of what the intern does and says; frequently recording the till interactions/participation.
+The transcript will provide evident answer the following questions and to debrief with the intern.
+What were the challenges for the intern in this lesson and he me throughout the lesson; and student ce of competencies and can be used to n.

 Strengths of lesson:

 Areas to work on:

 What came out of the post-observation conference?

 Any other comments?